rali-udem/jsRealB/Architecture/README.md

 The punctuation before, after and around constituents is dealt similarly.
 The appropriate values of the strings to be inserted are saved within the constituent structure and used during the *stringification* process.

-**CAVEAT**: This implementation choice implies a *small* limitation: HTML and other formatting cannot appear anywhere within the text, they must match constituent boundaries.
+**CAVEAT**: This implementation choice implies a *small* limitation: HTML and other formatting can only be done at constituent boundaries.

 ### Ordering of verb complements